 While it is clear from existing studies that both payoff uncertainty and population size/sampling alter the effect of social learning on cultural evolution, it is striking that all the models reviewed above incorporate one or the other, but not both, so their interaction has not been fully explored.
 Furthermore, in our discussion above we noted studies (Baldini 2012; Lake and Crema 2012) which provide reason to think that when payoff is uncertain the efficacy of particular forms of social learning can also be affected by the relative frequency with which a ‘better’ trait is present in a population.
-In particular, we have previously demonstrated that a rare better trait can be lost as a result of payoff uncertainty because of a sampling effect in which if enough models with the more common inferior trait are sampled it becomes probable that one of them will have a rare high payoff that is greater than the highest payoff exhibited among the smaller sample of models with the rare but better trait.
+In particular, we have previously demonstrated that a rare better trait can be lost as a result of payoff uncertainty because of a sampling effect in which if enough models with the more common inferior trait are sampled it becomes probable that one of them will have a rare high payoff that is greater than the highest payoff exhibited among the smaller sample of models with the rare but better trait (Lake and Crema 2012).
 This effect suggests to us a mechanism which could reduce the benefit of larger population sizes, or of higher migration rates between subgroups, especially when the better trait is rare, as would be the case in the earliest stages of the diffusion of an innovation.
 In section 2 of this paper we describe a model designed to explore exactly that possibility and in section 3 we present results which confirm that there are indeed scenarios in which certain payoff / success-biased social learning rules are predicted to produce faster rates of cultural evolution in smaller rather than larger populations.
-Moreover, it seems that smaller communities within populations can act as initial “cultural incubators” which promote the early survival of beneficial innovations, and we note the far-reaching significance of this in our concluding comments in section 4.
+Moreover, it seems that smaller communities within populations can act as initial ‘cultural incubators’ which promote the early survival of beneficial innovations, and we note the far-reaching significance of this in our concluding comments in section 4.

 2. Modelling cultural transmission with uncertain payoff signals

 We first describe a model of the cultural transmission of discrete traits whose payoff is variable, such that individuals have imperfect knowledge of the true worth of traits possessed by others in the population.
-Three variants of this model differ according to the learning rule employed, which is one of: random copying (unbiassed transmission), copy-if-better and copy-the-best.
+Three variants of this model differ according to the learning rule employed, which is one of: random copying (unbiased transmission), copy-if-better and copy-the-best.
 We provide a commentary on aspects of the model and then go on to outline our experimental design.

 2.1.
 The model